 1909 W. Cary StreetRichmond , VA , 23220

-New Appointment HoursJohn Kang is providing private acupuncture on Monday mornings from 9 - 12 by appointment.
-He is also working in the West End at Richmond Acupuncture and Wellness on Tuesday, Thursday and Friday all day and Sunday mornings.
+Private Appointment HoursJohn Kang is providing private acupuncutre on Monday and Thursday mornings from 10:30 - 12 and Monday, Wednesday and Thursdays from 7:00-8:30 pm by appointment.
+He is also working in the West End at Acupuncture RVA on Tuesday, Thursday and Friday all day and Sunday mornings.

 John Kang on WTVR-6's Morning in Virginia